 Dr. Gardner is based in New York City.
 He holds a PhD in Developmental Neurobiology from the University of Michigan Medical School.

-Chris Gray is a Senior Research Analyst for Agriculture and Livelihoods.
-In this role, he is responsible for quantitative and qualitative research that informs the Foundation’s global strategy to transform agricultural value chains in developing countries.
+Chris Gray is a Manager of Agricultural Science, Technology, and Innovation.
+In this role, he is responsible for a portfolio of grants and research programs that inform the Foundation’s global strategy to transform agricultural value chains in Malawi and other tobacco-dependent countries.

 Chris is based in Washington, D.C.
 He holds a Master of International Development Policy from the McCourt School of Public Policy at Georgetown University, and a BS in Business Administration from the University of North Carolina at Chapel Hill.